Cepxio/Sensu/README.md

 * `uchiwa.json` > Config for setting up the uchiwa dashboard and _datacenters_

-## Installation tutorial

-I'll try install diferent kinds of install:

-1. Debian Docker Images
-* Install RabbitMQ as transport on Debian Docker.
-* Install Redis as datastore on Debian Docker.
-* Install Sensu client, api and server on Debian Docker.
-* Install Uchiwa as dashboard on Debian Docker.
 2. CentOS Docker Images
 * Install RabbitMQ as transport on CentOS Docker.
 * Install Redis as datastore on CentOS Docker.